Learning Joint Graphical Model with Computational Efficiency, Dynamic Regularization, and Adaptation: Introduction

 \section{Introduction}

-We consider the joint estimation of multiple Gaussian graphical models in this paper.
-For $p$ fixed variables, we collect observations drawn from Gaussian distributions across $K$ different classes or datasets, denoted as $X^{(1)} \in \mathbb{R}^{n_1 \times p}, \cdots, X^{(K)} \in \mathbb{R}^{n_K \times p}$.
-Although their corresponding precision matrices, i.e., the inverse covariance matrices, $\Theta^{(1)}, \cdots, \Theta^{(K)} \in \mathbb{R}^{p \times p}$ may exhibit dataset-specific heterogeneity, they often share many common support structures \citep{Guo11joint}.
-This structural commonality motivates a joint estimation of these graphical models instead of separate estimations.
+This paper analyzes the joint learning of multiple Gaussian graphical models.
+For $p$ fixed variables, assume that we collect observations drawn from Gaussian distributions across $K$ different classes or datasets, denoted as $X^{(1)} \in \mathbb{R}^{n_1 \times p}, \cdots, X^{(K)} \in \mathbb{R}^{n_K \times p}$.
+Although their corresponding precision matrices, i.e., the inverse covariance matrices, $\Theta^{(1)}, \cdots, \Theta^{(K)} \in \mathbb{R}^{p \times p}$ may exhibit dataset-specific heterogeneity, they often share many common support structures \cite{Guo11joint}.
+This structural commonality motivates a joint estimation of these graphical models, rather than separate estimations.

 Joint graphical models have significant practical implications in data analysis.
-For instance, in neuroimaging studies, by collecting $n$ fMRI scans from each of the $K$ participants, we might estimate the functional connectivity network (i.e., graphical model) among the $p$ voxels for each participant $k$.
-While the networks among participants have varying structures exhibiting heterogeneity, the shared common structures indicate functional correspondence.
-Leveraging these shared patterns, we can get improved estimation through joint modeling approaches \citep{Tsai2022joint, van2024jointly}.
+For instance, in neuroimaging studies, by collecting $n$ fMRI scans from each of the $K$ participants, we can estimate the functional connectivity network (i.e., graphical model) among the $p$ voxels for each participant.
+The networks among participants have some shared common structures, indicating functional correspondence.
+Leveraging these patterns, we can get improved estimation through joint modeling approaches \cite{Tsai2022joint, van2024jointly}.
 Additionally, transfer learning of graphical models has become a heated topic recently.
-In this context, joint estimation, which identifies shared structural patterns across graphical models, can serve as a pre-processing step for transfer learning to assess the similarity between source studies and the target study \citep{Li23transfer, zhao2024trans}.
-Moreover, joint graphical model estimation plays a significant role in gene expression analysis \citep{Liu2015}, stock price analysis \citep{Yang20stock}, graph neural networks \citep{jiang22NN}, and so on.
+In this context, joint estimation, which identifies shared structural patterns, can serve as a pre-processing step for transfer learning to assess the similarity between source studies and the target study \cite{Li23transfer, zhao2024trans}.
+Moreover, joint graphical model estimation plays a significant role in gene expression analysis \cite{Liu2015}, stock price analysis \cite{Yang20stock}, graph neural networks \cite{jiang22NN}, and so on.
+These findings necessitate the study of joint graph estimation.

-In this paper, we propose an efficient and adaptive method for the joint graphical model estimation.
-Through theoretical analysis and practical applications, we demonstrate the advantages of our method in parameter estimation and inference.
+In this paper, we propose an efficient and adaptive method for joint graphical model learning.
+Through theoretical analysis and practical applications, we demonstrate the advantages of our method in statistical inference.